Purdue engineering dean named an international fellow of Royal Swedish Academy

 Chiang will be invited to an induction meeting for new International Fellows in the spring.
-He and Stanford University President Marc Tessier-Lavigne are the only two elected international fellows from the U.S. this year.
+He and Stanford University President Marc Tessier-Lavigne are the only two elected international fellows from the United States this year.
 The academy also named 35 fellows in Sweden in various specialty divisions.

-Chiang joins 59 engineers and scientists as International Fellows of the Royal Swedish Academy from the U.S. over the years, including Purdue Engineering professors Jan-Anders Mansson and Byron Pipes, as well as Subra Suresh, the former National Science Foundation director and Carnegie Mellon University president, and Vint Cerf, a “father of the internet.”
+Chiang joins 59 engineers and scientists as International Fellows of the Royal Swedish Academy from the U.S., including Purdue professors Jan-Anders Mansson and Byron Pipes, as well as Subra Suresh, the former National Science Foundation director and Carnegie Mellon University president, and Vint Cerf, a “father of the internet.”